TuuguuEDI/Research-on-AI/README.md

 * Proposed AI and machine learning initiatives
 * Natural Language Processing initiatives
 * Robotics and automation initiatives
-* Some generic AI and machine learning initiatives roadmaps
+* Some AI and machine learning initiatives roadmaps for financial institutions

 ## Instruction